stpv221/Shadow-4.0/README.md

 ## Building the web/offline version

-I recommend that you fork this repository and build using Github Actions.

-Here is how you build it yourself:

 1. Clone this github repo
 2. cd into the directory of this repo
-3. Run `bash ./CompileJS.sh`
+3. Run `./gradlew generateJavaScript`
-5. If you want the offline download, run `bash ./MakeOfflineDownload.sh`
+4. If you want the offline download, run `bash ./MakeOfflineDownload.sh`

 ## Running the Desktop Runtime